Workiva/react_testing_library/doc/migration_guides/expectations.md

 The first two are visible because `displayValue` is literally what the calculator shows to the user and `sumWasLastOp` because it sets styles on the output container.
 Because our user is the application user, we _know_ we need to test those.

 The last two though are trickier.
 Those thoroughly qualify as asserting implementation details because the user should never know they exist.
 After looking at the component, we can see that they exist as a cache of numbers that will be ultimately summed.
-Therefore, the user really only know if they work when they attempt to total all the numbers.
+Therefore, the user really only knows if they work when they attempt to total all the numbers.
 Instead of testing that as part of the initial set up, we should instead test these state values by attempting to actually sum all the numbers.

-This gets even more interesting though because it's likely that if this were reality, we already have a test verifying that we can mount and use the calculator (requiring these values be correct).
+This gets even more interesting though because if this were reality, it is likely we would already have a test verifying that we can mount and use the calculator.
 That means that these implementation detail assertions are redundant, may cause trouble in the future, and can be removed!
-For the purposes of this example, we'll go ahead and remove those assertions.
+So for the purposes of this example, we'll go ahead and remove those assertions.

-To recap, we now need to tweak the `state.displayValue` and `state.sumWasLastOp` assertions, and we're removing the other two because those values are already being checked elsewhere.
+To recap, we now need to tweak the `state.displayValue` and `state.sumWasLastOp` assertions to avoid implementation details, and we're removing the other two because those values are already being checked elsewhere.

 **3. Tweak the Expectations**